Nanoseb/refresco-tools/README.md

 residisp ~/path/to/computation/folder
 residisp --very-end -l2
-residisp --max-it 20000   # to reduce the memory consumption: limit the number of iteration loaded
+residisp --max-it 20000   # to reduce the memory consumption: limit the number of iteration loaded residisp --follow         # to automatically refresh the output
 ```

 ## rdiff